Your Own Private Oasis.

 What classes are appropriate for beginners?

-If you are new to yoga, Our Back to Basics Series is the perfect answer.
+If you are new to yoga, most of our classes are great for beginners.
+Our Back to Basics Series is the perfect answer.
 Mondays and or Wednesdays from 7:30-8:45 is a wonderful way to set a routine and learn yoga.
 Also, any of our Restorative, gentle, Community, and morning flow classes are wonderful for beginners.